ilyachch/md_docs-trans-app/README.md

 - Support for multiple translation services (Yandex, Google, Bing, Deepl).
 - Multithreading for faster translations.
 - Options to overwrite original files, drop original files, or create a new file with translated text.
+- Continuing translation in case of an error or interruption.
 - Caching for faster repeat translations.
 - Verbosity level control.